ReliaQualAssociates/ramstk/docs/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for RTK.
+This section guides you through submitting a bug report for RAMSTK.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.